-Dilated cardiomyopathy (DCM) is a condition in which the heart's ability to pump blood is decreased because the heart's main pumping chamber, the left ventricle, is enlarged and weakened.
-In some cases, it prevents the heart from relaxing and filling with blood as it should.
-Over time, it can affect the other heart chambers.
+Dilated cardiomyopathy (DCM) is a medical condition in which the heart's ability to pump blood is lessened because its main pumping chamber, the left ventricle, is enlarged and weakened.
+In some cases, this prevents the heart from filling with blood as it should.
+Over time, it can affect the other chambers.

-Many people with dilated cardiomyopathy have no symptoms or only minor symptoms, and live a normal life.
-Other people develop symptoms, which may progress and worsen as heart function worsens.
+Many people with dilated cardiomyopathy have no symptoms.
+Some that do have only minor ones, and live a normal life.
+Others develop symptoms that may get worse as their heart gets sicker.

-Symptoms of DCM can occur at any age and may include:
+Symptoms of DCM can happen at any age and may include:

-- Blood clots can form in the dilated left ventricle as a result of pooling of the blood.
-If a blood clot breaks off, it can lodge in an artery and disrupt blood flow to the brain, causing stroke.
+- Blood clots in the dilated left ventricle because of pooling of the blood.
+If a blood clot breaks off, it can lodge in an artery and disrupt blood flow to the brain, causing a stroke.
 A clot can also block blood flow to the organs in the abdomen or legs.

-DCM can be inherited, but it is primarily caused by a variety of other factors, including:
+DCM can be inherited, but it’s usually caused by other things, including:

 - Severe coronary artery disease